A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

-\begin{remark} The $\mathbb{Q}$-vector space $\arrows(\upcap_2)$ is a left $\arrows(\uparrow_2)$-module with the action given by stacking: is given by stacking.
-This stacking action is compatible with the natural action of $\tder_2$ on $\cyc_2$ described in Example~\ref{ex:tdercyc}, in the sense that the following diagram commutes:
+\begin{remark} The $\mathbb{Q}$-vector space $\arrows(\upcap_2)$ is a left $\arrows(\uparrow_2)$-module with the action given by stacking: This stacking action is compatible with the natural action of $\tder_2$ on $\cyc_2$ described in Example~\ref{ex:tdercyc}, in the sense that the following diagram commutes:

 It is non-trivial to see why a stacking action agrees with a commutation action.
-In short, this is because $\tder_n$ is embedded in $\arrows(\uparrow_n)$ as {\em trees}, and the term of the commutator where the tree is adjacent to the cap vanishes by the CP relation.
+In short, this is because $\tder_n$ is embedded in $\arrows(\uparrow_n)$ as {\em trees}, and the term of the commutator where the tree is adjacent to the cap vanishes by the $\textnormal{CP}$ relation.
 For a more thorough explanation, see \cite[Remark 3.24]{BND:WKO2}.

 The action of $\tder_n$ on $\cyc_n$ can be formally exponentiated to a conjugation action of $\TAut_n$ on $\exp(\cyc_n)$.
 This action commutes with the stacking action of $\arrows(\uparrow_n)$ on $\arrows(\upcap_n)$ for the same reason as above: